St Mary Redcliffe: Early bells

 The earliest record of bells at Redcliffe is in 1480, where a very large peal of six are recorded.
 The founders were not known, as only the number of bells was recorded by William Worcestre.
-It is known from the churchwarden’s accounts, that the 4th bell was recast by William Jeffers in 1572, and the 5th and 6th by Roger Purdue in 1622.
+It is known from the churchwarden's accounts, that the 4th bell was recast by William Jeffers in 1572, and the 5th and 6th by Roger Purdue in 1622.
 The Purdue family were one of the most prolific medieval bellfounders in England and were based in Somerset and Bristol; 531 of their bells still survive today.
-Purdue’s tenor was recorded as weighing 42 long cwt 0 qrs 27 lbs (2,150 kg or 4,731 lb).
+Purdue's tenor was recorded as weighing 42 long hundredweight (cwt) 0 qrs 27 lbs (2,150 kg or 4,731 lb).
 In 1626, the bells were rehung in a massive oak frame which was inscribed with "T. Roome, Anno Domini 1626", who was presumably the frame's maker.

 In 1698, Abel Rudhall of Gloucester augmented the ring of six to eight with two new treble bells.
 No further work is recorded until 1763, when Thomas Bilbie recast the 3rd, 4th, 5th and 6th of the eight.
 The Bilbie family, like the Purdue family, were a prolific West Country foundry; 734 of their bells survive today.
 Curiously, Bilbie had to guarantee the recast bells were at least as heavy as the bells they replaced; if they were not, he had to pay 1 shilling per pound of reduced metal.
 The first peal in the tower was a few years later, being 5,040 changes of Grandsire Triples on 29 May 1768.